chen-junluo/chen-junluo.github.io/_pages/about.md

 - **2019.09 - 2023.06**        , B.S. in Industrial Engineering, School of Business Administration, South China University of Technology.
 (GPA: 90+/100, 3.85/4.0)

 # 🌄 Mottos
+- Do research we like so that we won't regret.
 - Free to do as I please despite the noise, be my own man not in the world's way.
 - Remain true, keep your bottom line, be yourself.